 Many courses have a defined 'shelf life.'
 A course may be used to meet program requirements for a specific number of years.
 After that point, credit for that course is not retained.

 Column C: Time Limit for Program Completion

-A student who is a candidate for a graduate degree must satisfy all program requirements within the time limit established by the School of Graduate Studies.
+A student who is a candidate for a graduate degree must satisfy all program requirements within the time limit

 University of Lethbridge Residence Requirements and Time Limits